Time-Coder/PySimpleTest/README.md

 * exit code `3`: Inner exception raised.
 * exit code `5`: No assertion.

+After running a test script,

+* On Windows, you can use `echo %errorlevel%` to check the exit code in command window;
+* On Linux, you can use `echo $?` to check the exit code in terminal.

 ## 6  <label id="sec_External_Configuration">External Configuration</label>
 A file with `.linfo` expand name is also generated.
 This file is same as `.info` file but with additional link information.
 So `linfo` is the abbreviation of "link info".
 The link information is just like `<file_name>:<line_number>`.
 It's used for double click then jump to script calling place.
 But this need external editor's support.
 This section will introduce how to implement double click jump in editor `Sublime Text`.